Metadata Factsheet

 5e.
 Data sources

-The data collected so far included data and information from the Indigenous Navigator, Local Biodiversity Outlook, media articles from both news, United Nations, and NGO sources, and peer reviewed journal articles.
-In the ILO report there are micro analysis of multiple countries.
+20. The data collected so far included data and information from the Indigenous Navigator, Local Biodiversity Outlook, media articles from both news, United Nations, and NGO sources, and peer reviewed journal articles.
+In the ILO report there are micro analyses of multiple countries.

 5f.
 Availability and release calendar